 - The Far Horizons is a 1955 film depicting (very inaccurately) the Lewis and Clark expedition that starred Fred MacMurray as Lewis, Charlton Heston as Clark, and Donna Reed as Sacagawea.

 - How the West Was Won: The first part of the movie involves the migration of the Prescott family through the wild lands of Illinois country during the 1830s.

 - Jeremiah Johnson featured Robert Redford as a trapper in the Rocky Mountains during the 1840s.

-- The Last of the Mohicans: This adaptation of one of James Fenimore Cooper's Leatherstocking Tales is set in colonial New York during the French-Indian War and has been filmed several times with the most recent and most memorable version being the one from 1992 starring Daniel Day-Lewis.
+- The Last of the Mohicans: This adaptation of one of James Fenimore Cooper's The Leatherstocking Tales is set in colonial New York during the French-Indian War and has been filmed several times with the most recent version being the one from 1992 starring Daniel Day-Lewis.

 - Movies about the Battle of the Alamo and the Texas War for Independence fall under this trope and include 1960's The Alamo starring John Wayne, 2004's The Alamo, and the 1939 Sam Houston biopic Man Of Conquest.